Vine Group Executive Market Commentary

 Is this the best time to be buying real estate?

-Rate-sensitive markets like real estate have fallen over 20% depending on the individual market due to these rate increases, and they could see additional reductions if rates continue to increase.
+Rate-sensitive markets like real estate have fallen over 20% depending on the individual market due to these rate increases.
 This is an excellent opportunity for investors and new home buyers to take advantage of much lower real estate prices despite the current higher mortgage rates.
-It’s worth noting that despite higher rates with lower purchase values, the monthly payments in many cases are very similar.
+It’s worth noting that despite much higher rates with lower purchase values, the monthly payments in many cases are very similar.

 - Consider a 5-year variable/adjustable rate.
 If you want to get the lowest possible rate these days but are okay with rate fluctuations, this is still the most attractive option historically over the long term.
 A 5-year variable/adjustable-rate term will likely do much better than locking into a 5-year fixed rate, which on average, is sitting in the mid-5 % range these days.
 Variable-rate terms that are “insured” or have less than a 20% down payment are some of the lowest rates in the country.

 - Consider a HELOC.
-HELOCs are often used to fund renovations, investments, and emergencies but can also carry your traditional mortgage balance.
+HELOCs are often used to fund renovations, investments and for emergencies, but they can also be used to carry your traditional mortgage balance.
 Instead of borrowing with a mortgage on a fixed or variable term, a HELOC allows you to have a fully open, interest-only option.
-This means that although your payments are adjustable (linked to Prime), you will only have to make minimum monthly interest payments which could allow you to increase cash-flow significantly.
-E.g. – On a $500K HELOC, compared to a mortgage, you are paying $410/month less.
+This means that although your payments are adjustable (linked to Prime), you will only have to make minimum monthly interest payments which could allow you to increase cash flow significantly.
+Eg – On a $500K HELOC, compared to a mortgage, you are paying $375/month less.
 All of this is going towards interest and not the principal, but it allows you to improve cash flow in times of uncertainty and then convert to a regular mortgage when rates are more attractive.

-The next Bank of Canada meeting will occur on January 25, 2023.
+The next Bank of Canada announcement is scheduled for March 8, 2023.

 A financial review is key to ensuring you can navigate the current climate.
 If we haven’t already, let’s chat and see how we can help.